ci4rail/alm-service-modules/alm-location-module/Readme.md

 # alm-location-module

-`alm-location-module` is a module provides location data.
+`alm-location-module` is a module provides location data by connecting to a `gpsd` server.

 ## Example usage
 Create a new deployment manifest that contains the module, e.g. `myapplication.yaml`.